 Chinese mainland reports 5 locally transmitted COVID-19 cases

-Of the five local cases, four were reported in Liaoning and one in Yunnan, the commission said.
+Of the new local cases, three were reported in Liaoning and two in Yunnan.

-Monday also saw reports of 14 imported cases in six provincial-level regions, it said.
+Also reported were 20 new imported cases in nine provincial-level regions, according to the commission.

-No new suspected cases or new deaths related to COVID-19 were reported on Monday, said the commission.
+No new deaths from COVID-19 or new suspected cases were reported on Friday, it added.

-The total number of confirmed COVID-19 cases on the mainland had reached 98,524 by Monday, including 1,006 patients still receiving treatment, of whom eight were in severe condition.
+The total number of confirmed COVID-19 cases on the mainland had reached 98,608 by Friday, including 809 patients still receiving treatment, of whom seven were in severe condition.

-A total of 18 asymptomatic cases were newly reported Monday, 16 of which were from outside the mainland.
-There were a total of 494 asymptomatic cases, including 359 arriving from outside the mainland, under medical observation as of Monday.
+A total of 15 asymptomatic cases were newly reported Friday, all from outside the mainland.
+There were a total of 439 asymptomatic cases, including 370 arriving from outside the mainland, under medical observation as of Friday.

 Photos